 Main Characters are the reason readers invest themselves in a story.
 Main characters have histories that the reader comes to know as the story progresses.
 Main characters are complex: they might not do the expected thing, or they might do the expected thing in a way it has not been done before.
 Main characters have depth and inner feelings which drive them in interesting and/or understandable directions.
 Now, when I use the word “understandable” I do not mean to say “acceptable” or “moral.”
 Look at the Harry Potter series.
 We understand that Tom Riddle had a horrific childhood and because of this, we are not surprised to find that he becomes unstable quite early on.
 However, Tom Riddle becomes more than just unstable, he becomes a murderer in order to gain power and immortality.
-While most of us cannot understand the murderer’s mind and do not relate to Tom Riddle or his alter ego, Lord Voldemort, we do not question his actions: Riddle’s/Voldemort’s actions are understandable to us because they fit his character perfectly, unacceptable though they are.
+While most of us cannot understand the murderer’s mind and do not relate to Tom Riddle or his alter ego, Lord Voldemort, we do not question his actions: Riddle’s/Voldemort’s actions are understandable to us because they fit his character perfectly, unacceptable though his actions are.
 He’s a very complex character.

 Harry Potter is complex as well.
 As one of the main characters and the protagonist, he resonates with readers because he is good as well as flawed.
 Unlike Voldemort, Harry is loyal, sympathetic, caring, fun-loving, and deeply kind.
 But even though Harry is a protagonist, that does not mean he is perfect or has never had trouble.
-His creator makes him an orphan on the outset: Voldemort murders his parents when he is an infant and he lives with that pain all his life.
-Though Voldemort sought to kill Harry as well, he was unsuccessful, something that had never happened to Voldemort before that time nor does it ever happen after.
-Because of this, Harry becomes known as “the boy who lived,” and he is the focus of attention that he doesn’t ever get used to.
-Harry can be rebellious, Harry is often lonely, Harry has been known to break the rules at school, to be moody because of inner turmoil he cannot understand—but Harry also puts others ahead of himself, he sacrifices for others, and he faces danger so others won’t have to (even the people who have been unkind to him).
+His creator makes him an orphan on the outset: Voldemort murders Harry’s parents when he is an infant and he lives with that pain all his life.
+Though Voldemort sought to kill Harry as well, he was unsuccessful–something that had never happened to Voldemort before that time nor does it ever happen after.
+Because of this, Harry becomes known as “the boy who lived,” and he is the focus of acute attention that he doesn’t ever get used to.
+Harry can be rebellious, Harry is often lonely, Harry has been known to break the rules at school, to be moody because of inner turmoil he cannot understand—but Harry also puts others ahead of himself, he sacrifices for others, and he faces danger so others won’t have to (even those people who have been unkind to him).
 Harry is not a goody-two-shoes, Harry is a good boy with big problems.
 Harry has character.
 Harry has pluck.
 Harry is complex.
 Harry is a Main Character.

 TWO TYPES OF “TYPES”

-secondary characters.
+secondary characters either.
 In the novel Sense and Sensibility, Elinor and Marianne Dashwood, Edward Ferrars, Colonel Branden, and John Willoughby are main characters.
-Lucy Steele, Mrs. Jennings, and Mrs. Ferrars are all secondary characters, but without them we don’t have much of a tale.
-For instance, if there was no Mrs. Ferrars (a cruel, arrogant woman of society who will see her son disowned before she sees him marrying below his station), then there could be no heartbreak for the gentle Edward Ferrars, the crafty Lucy Steele, or the poor Elinor Dashwood.
+Lucy Steele, Mrs. Jennings, and Mrs. Ferrars are all secondary characters, and without secondary character we don’t have much of a tale.
+For instance, if there was no Mrs. Ferrars (a cruel, arrogant woman of society who will see her son disowned before she sees him marrying below his station), then there could be no heartbreak for the gentle Edward Ferrars, the crafty Lucy Steele, or for the poor Elinor Dashwood.
 Now, some would say Mrs Ferrars is a “type” as she is a rich socialite and snooty to those she considers below her.
 Okay, I’ll grant you that this is a recognizable type and that Mrs. Ferrars does what we expect her to do within the perimeters of that type.
 However, though she may not be as complex as, say, Marianne, Mrs. Ferrars is more complex than a type, and her place in the story makes her a secondary character.